FastCLIPstyler: Optimisation-free Text-based Image Style Transfer Using Style Representations

 However, using these two loss functions alone poses a practical challenge.
-The whole of the 100-dimensional space of real numbers does not constitute as a valid input into the Ghiasi network.
-There is a specific region of the $\mathbb{R}^{100}$ space from which samples must be drawn for the model to work as intended.
-However, there is nothing stopping the text-style prediction network from predicting style embeddings that are well out of this valid region.
-Hence, it is necessary to construct another loss term that penalises the network for making predictions outside the valid input region of the Ghiasi network.
-This can be done easily by comparing the predicted embedding vector with the distribution of embeddings of real paintings that were used to train the Ghiasi network.
-Since the model was trained on the PBN and DTD datasets, we compute the style embeddings of all images in these datasets and assume a normal distribution over these so that we are able to calculate the likelihood of a predicted embedding vector being sampled from this distribution.
-This likelihood is incorporated into the loss function of the network so that the text-style prediction network is penalised if it generates vectors that lie very far from the distribution of possible real styles, hence ensuring that it is always a valid input to the style transfer network.
-We define this distribution loss function as $L_{dis}$, given by in the following equation for the multivariate normal distribution:
+The entire 100-dimensional space of real numbers does not constitute a valid input into the Ghiasi network.
+The samples must be drawn from a specific region of the $\mathbb{R}^{100}$ for the model to work as intended.
+However, there is nothing stopping the text-style prediction network from predicting style embeddings that are well out of the valid input region of the Ghiasi network.
+To address this, we construct another loss term that penalises the network for making predictions outside the valid input region of the Ghiasi network.
+Since the model was trained on the PBN \cite{pbn} and DTD \cite{dtd} datasets, we compute the style embeddings of all images in these datasets and assume a normal distribution over these in order to calculate the likelihood of a predicted embedding vector being sampled from this distribution.
+This likelihood defines a distribution loss term $L_{dis}$:

 where $x$ is the embedding tensor, $\mu_{data}$ and $\Sigma_{data}$ are the mean and covariance of the embeddings of the PBN and DTD datasets.
-We find that using the full equation of the multivariate normal distribution is unnecessary here since we simply have to define a penalty term to the loss function.
+This term penalises the model for predicting style embeddings that lie far from the distribution of style embeddings of real images.

 Putting these together, our overall loss function is formulated as: